 DNREC seeks Delaware students who make a difference

-DOVER (April 30, 2012) – Do you know a Delaware student who is working to make a difference for the environment?
-The Department of Natural Resources and Environmental Control (DNREC) is encouraging teachers, classmates, parents, club or group leaders and others to nominate these students for the 2012 Young Environmentalist of the Year Awards.
-Nominations must be based on actions or projects which have taken place between July 1, 2011 and June 30, 2012.
+DOVER (April 30, 2013) – Do you know a Delaware student who is working to make a difference for the environment?
+The Department of Natural Resources and Environmental Control is encouraging teachers, classmates, parents, club or group leaders and others to nominate these students for the 2013 Young Environmentalist of the Year Awards.
+Nominations must be based on actions or projects which have taken place between July 1, 2012 and June 30, 2013.

-Nominations will be accepted between Tuesday, May 1 and Friday, June 1, 2012.
+Nominations will be accepted by DNREC between Wednesday, May 1 and Friday, June 14, 2013.
 A winner will be chosen from each of the following categories:

 - Elementary for students in grades 1-4